wangzhihao/notes/computer_science/design_patterns/problems/config_problem.md

 Think about the case that "Link 1 and Link 3" can be fall into a category, which usually are luanched together.

 # Attempt 2
 To make both the links and the visibility options to be data.
+Then we can write uniform code to manipulate this data.

 # Reference
 https://code.amazon.com/reviews/CR-5605013